 Toast panko, stirring frequently, until it takes on a golden hue, about 5 minutes.
 Sprinkle evenly over the top of the potatoes.

-> 7 Bake at 350°F for 45 minutes.
+Bake for 45 minutes, or until done.
 When done, the potatoes should be bubbling around the edges, and the panko top will be golden.

 Cool for 10 minutes, then spoon onto plates.